2026 National Crime Victim Rights Week

 The 2026 Victims Service Awards is in association with National Crime Victims’ Rights Week.
 Victims for Justice annually recognizes individuals, teams, programs and organizations that demonstrate outstanding service in supporting victims and victim services in Alaska.

-View last year’s award video HERE
+Watch this year’s award video HERE

 Friday: Community in Motion 5K